Dengyuemed/dengyuemed.github.io/_posts/2026-03-04-donafenib-liver-thyroid-cancer.md

 - Lower incidence of certain adverse events
 - Improved tolerability profile

 This marked the first substantial advancement over sorafenib in nearly a decade within this treatment setting.
-Donafenib has since been incorporated into multiple Chinese clinical guidelines as a recommended first-line treatment option.

 ---